BranimirKoprivnjak/BetaCoin/README.md

 200 - fix a ALL interval bug
 200 - ethereum arrow should be facing up
-200 - if portfolio is empty and u filter, show message to user
+200 - if portfolio is empty and u filter, show message to user ts -> object is possibly undefined (cryptos-slice.ts) ts -> detailedChart.interval.days should be strings, currently nums and 'max' string ts -> formatNumber func should have a return type string ts -> chart-helpers, draw vertical annotation, fix problems with types